etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 };
 ```

-{{< alert text="It is recommended that all the columns in your sql statement have a column name.
-E.g. a <code>SELECT * FROM table</code> could lead to problems, as there are no column names in the Sql that ETLBox could use to map with a property in your object.
+{{< alert text="It is recommended that all the columns in your SQL statement have a column name.
+E.g. a <code>SELECT * FROM table</code> could lead to problems, as there are no column names in the SQL that ETLBox could use to map with a property in your object.
 It is recommended to change this <code>SELECT Id, Value FROM table</code> or to provide a <code>TableDefinition</code> object containing the meta data." >}}

 #### Query parameters in sql statements

-Instead of providing a static string, you can also pass a parameterized query.
-A parameterized query contains  variable placeholder that normally start with `@` (exception: Oracle uses the `:`).
-Any occurrence of each parameter is then replaced with the actual provided value in a parameter list.
+Instead of providing a static string, you can also use a parameterized query.
+A parameterized query contains variable placeholders that normally start with `@` (exception: Oracle uses the `:`).
+Each occurrence of a parameter is then replaced with the actual provided value in a parameter list.

 Here is an example: